mwielbut/thinky-loader/README.md

 ## Configuration

-It is recommended that you allocate a directory for your thinky model definitions, for example `data-models/thinky`.
+It is recommended that you carve out a directory for your thinky model definitions, for example `data-models/thinky` and keep each model in a separate file.
 The loader will look in the specified directory and load each model definition.

 _In a bootstapping or initialization file (could be your `app.js`!):_
 ```javascript